Access to Hunting Areas

 State-owned lands located within these preserves are designated “Forever Wild.”
 All state land rules and camping requirements apply to the preserves, as well as additional rules specific to certain areas.
-Contact the regional DEC or office nearest NYS Forest Ranger for further information.
+Contact the regional DEC office (see Important Numbers) or nearest NYS Forest Ranger for further information.

-Conservation easements are tracts of privately owned property on which the State of New York has acquired certain public rights, which are outlined in the easement document as well as in a Recreation Management Plan jointly developed by the state and the landowner.
-Public hunting and trapping is allowed on many conservation easements, but due to the individual nature of each conservation easement, members of the public wishing to hunt or trap on a given easement property are strongly encouraged to contact a local DEC office for details on how to properly access the property and the hunting and trapping regulations unique to the easement.
+Conservation easements are tracts of privately owned property on which New York State has acquired certain public rights, which are outlined in the easement document as well as in a recreation management plan jointly developed by the state and the landowner.
+Public hunting and trapping is allowed on many conservation easements, but due to the individual nature of each conservation easement, members of the public wishing to hunt or trap on a given easement property are strongly encouraged to contact a local DEC office (see Important Numbers) for details on how to properly access the property and the hunting and trapping regulations unique to the easement.

 State forest (reforestation land)